-6 RULES & REGULATIONS
+5.6.
+RULES & REGULATIONS

 - All library users must be registered at the Main Library circulation desk. - Student cards must be produced in order to borrow a book.
-Library staff may request ID or other identification documents. - Access to the Library is restricted to official opening hours, while a registered library assistant is on duty. - Bags and briefcases may not be taken into the study areas. - o Cell phones must be on silence before entering the library. - o No food and beverages are allowed in the library. - No smoking is permitted in the library. - LLB students will have priority access to computers in the computer lab at peak times. - o The Law Faculty Administrative staff has priority access to the photocopiers.
+Library staff may request ID or other identification documents. - Access to the Library is restricted to official opening hours, while a registered library assistant is on duty. - Cell phones must be on silence before entering the library. - No food and beverages are allowed in the library. - No smoking is permitted in the library. - LLB students will have priority access to computers in the computer lab at peak times. - The Law Faculty Administrative staff has priority access to the photocopiers.

-7 HOW TO FIND MATERIAL
+5.7.
+HOW TO FIND MATERIAL